50 Years Since

 Winds of Change

 The 90s brought accelerating discoveries in subatomic physics, renewed public interest in science, and paradigm-shifting ‘world wide web’.
-Against this dynamic backdrop, the lab continued to wait (with hope and trepidation) for a federal on their billion-dollar, history-defining proposal to build the KAON facility.
+Against this dynamic backdrop, the lab continued to wait for a federal decision on their billion-dollar, history-defining proposal to build the KAON facility.

 Waiting for KAON